sainiSu/sainiSu/README.md

 🔭 I’m currently working on **Music School website.**

-- A website where i am using Nextjs and Typescript.
+- A project in which i am using Nextjs and Typescript.
-- In this project am using a special UI/UX library for the best visulazation.
+- In this project am using a special UI **(Aceternity)** library for the best visulazation.

 ---